 Epidemiology of Zoonotic Foodborne Pathogens: Ivan Nastasijevic

 Our research has informed international policy regarding food safety practice, Dietary micronutrient recommendations and management of malnutrition.
-We publish high quality research in peer reviewed international Journals, and have authored a number of widely acclaimed text books.
+We publish high quality research in peer reviewed international Journals, and have authored a number of widely acclaimed books.

 Develop and deliver AfN certified training designed to improve knowledge and understanding of the importance of nutrition as it relates to a healthy lifestyle in adults, and to develop key skills required for effective delivery of Community Healthy Lifestyle Programmes to adults.